hewman82/eshop-routes/README.md

   ## Usage

   Run node server in the terminal to connect to the server and open insomnia to interact with the database.
+See demo or files for routes and req.body structures.
+[Demo video](https://drive.google.com/file/d/1w21wMG5PVWKHRR7097Fl8Xxu2x40Na0v/view)

   ## Contributing